Arizona Pool Leagues

 Players may, with approval from the League Office, be dropped at any time during the session and should be dropped if they become unreliable or cause problems in the League.
 To request that the League Office drop a player, simply draw a line through his name on your scoresheet and mark drop.
 Note: At least one player that played in the teams opening match must remain on the roster throughout the session.

 16. NEW TEAMS - New teams can be added up to the 4th week however teams that join after the 3rd week will not be eligible for 100% of their earned prize money unless the missed matches are made up.
 They would only be eligible for a pro-rated portion of the prize money based on how many matches they played.
+Don’t worry.
+We love double-headers!

-Note: The averages of new players sometimes do not reflect their true ability due to the lack of scores.
+Match averages (MA) are calculated whenever a player plays.
+The averages of new players sometimes do not reflect their true ability due to the lack of scores.
 For the same reason, the averages of new players sometimes move around a little during the first few weeks.
 Please allow for this and hold your complaints concerning new players for a few weeks.

 20. YOU MAY NOT CHANGE TEAMS within a division during a session unless approved by the League Operator, and then only once.
 Once you are removed from a team’s roster you cannot rejoin that team until the next session.
+Some divisions have “floating subs”.
+A floating sub can play on any team.

 22. YOU MAY PLAY ONLY ONCE in a team match meaning you cannot play for a missing player.